SimpleDataLabsInc/prophecy-docs/docs/metadata/git/git-resolve.md

 <iframe src="https://user-images.Githubusercontent.com/103921419/174733075-b878a77d-97df-4bc9-8baf-5fcc72e268db.mp4" title="How to resolve conflicts" allow="autoplay;fullscreen" allowtransparency="true" frameborder="0" scrolling="no" class="wistia_embed" name="wistia_embed" msallowfullscreen width="100%" height="100%"></iframe>
 </div></div>

-### Resolve conflicts using manual merge
+## Resolve conflicts using manual merge

-For SQL, you can use manual merge to resolve conflicts.
-This provides you with a simple, yet effective way to resolve merge conflicts for granular changes.
+You can use manual merge to resolve conflicts.
+This provides you with simple, yet effective ways to resolve merge conflicts for granular changes.

+### Use Left or Right merge strategy

+The Left or Right merge strategy gives you a the option to resolve the conflict by choosing one version of your code to keep.
+After choosing, you can click **Next** to continue the merge process.

 ![Choose a Git conflict manual merge](img/git-conflict-manual-merge.png)